parasoft/run-cpptest-action/README.md

 The following examples show simple workflows made up of one job "Analyze project with C/C++test" for Make and CMake based projects.
 The example assumes that C/C++test is run on a self-hosted runner and the path to `cpptestcli` executable is available on `$PATH`.

 ### Uploading Analysis Results to GitHub
-By default, the `Run C/C++test` action generates analysis reports in SARIF, XML and HTML format.
+By default, the `Run C/C++test` action generates analysis reports in SARIF, XML and HTML format (see also: [Enabling SARIF reports for older versions of C/C++test](#enabling-sarif-reports-for-older-versions-of-cctest)).

 When you upload the SARIF report to GitHub, the results will be presented as GitHub code scanning alerts.
 This allows you to review the results of code analysis with Parasoft C/C++test directly on GitHub as part of your project.
 To upload the SARIF report to GitHub, modify your workflow to add the `upload-sarif` action.

 You can also upload other reports (XML, HTML) to GitHub and link them with your workflow by using the `upload-artifact` action.